vinay-airmeet/Director/README.md

 > - Install Python and pip
 > - Set up virtual environments and install dependencies for frontend and backend

-Supported platforms: Mac ✔ Linux ✔
+Supported platforms:
+- Mac
+- Linux
+- Windows (WSL)

 **3. Configure the environment variables:**
 Edit the `.env` files to add your API keys and other configuration options.